Elucidating the neurological mechanism of the FLASH effect in juvenile mice exposed to hypofractionated radiotherapy.

 Abstract

-Ultra-high dose-rate radiotherapy (FLASH-RT) affords improvements in the therapeutic index by minimizing normal tissue toxicities without compromising anti-tumor efficacy compared to conventional dose rate radiotherapy (CONV-RT).
-To investigate the translational potential of FLASH-RT to human pediatric medulloblastoma brain tumor, we used a radiosensitive juvenile mouse model to assess adverse long-term neurological outcomes.
+Ultrahigh dose-rate radiotherapy (FLASH-RT) affords improvements in the therapeutic index by minimizing normal tissue toxicities without compromising antitumor efficacy compared to conventional dose-rate radiotherapy (CONV-RT).
+To investigate the translational potential of FLASH-RT to a human pediatric medulloblastoma brain tumor, we used a radiosensitive juvenile mouse model to assess adverse long-term neurological outcomes.

-Cohorts of three-week-old male and female C57Bl/6 mice exposed to hypofractionated (2×10 Gy, FLASH-RT or CONV-RT) whole brain irradiation and unirradiated controls underwent behavioral testing to ascertain cognitive status four months post-treatment.
-Animals were sacrificed 6 months post-irradiation and tissues analyzed for neurological and cerebrovascular decrements.
+Cohorts of 3-week-old male and female C57Bl/6 mice exposed to hypofractionated (2 × 10 Gy, FLASH-RT or CONV-RT) whole brain irradiation and unirradiated controls underwent behavioral testing to ascertain cognitive status four months posttreatment.
+Animals were sacrificed 6 months post-irradiation and tissues were analyzed for neurological and cerebrovascular decrements.

 The neurological impact of FLASH-RT was analyzed over a 6-month follow-up.
-FLASH-RT ameliorated neurocognitive decrements induced by CONV-RT and preserved synaptic plasticity and integrity at the electrophysiological (long-term potentiation), molecular (synaptophysin) and structural (Bassoon/Homer-1 bouton) levels in multiple brain regions.
-The benefits of FLASH-RT were also linked to reduced neuroinflammation (activated microglia) and a preservation of cerebrovascular structure, by maintaining aquaporin-4 levels and minimizing microglia colocalized to vessels.
+FLASH-RT ameliorated neurocognitive decrements induced by CONV-RT and preserved synaptic plasticity and integrity at the electrophysiological (long-term potentiation), molecular (synaptophysin), and structural (Bassoon/Homer-1 bouton) levels in multiple brain regions.
+The benefits of FLASH-RT were also linked to reduced neuroinflammation (activated microglia) and the preservation of the cerebrovascular structure, by maintaining aquaporin-4 levels and minimizing microglia colocalized to vessels.

-Cohorts of three-week-old male and female C57Bl/6 mice exposed to hypofractionated (2×10 Gy, FLASH-RT or CONV-RT) whole brain irradiation and unirradiated controls underwent behavioral testing to ascertain cognitive status four months post-treatment.
-Animals were sacrificed 6 months post-irradiation and tissues analyzed for neurological and cerebrovascular decrements.
+Cohorts of 3-week-old male and female C57Bl/6 mice exposed to hypofractionated (2 × 10 Gy, FLASH-RT or CONV-RT) whole brain irradiation and unirradiated controls underwent behavioral testing to ascertain cognitive status four months posttreatment.
+Animals were sacrificed 6 months post-irradiation and tissues were analyzed for neurological and cerebrovascular decrements.

 The neurological impact of FLASH-RT was analyzed over a 6-month follow-up.
-FLASH-RT ameliorated neurocognitive decrements induced by CONV-RT and preserved synaptic plasticity and integrity at the electrophysiological (long-term potentiation), molecular (synaptophysin) and structural (Bassoon/Homer-1 bouton) levels in multiple brain regions.
-The benefits of FLASH-RT were also linked to reduced neuroinflammation (activated microglia) and a preservation of cerebrovascular structure, by maintaining aquaporin-4 levels and minimizing microglia colocalized to vessels.
+FLASH-RT ameliorated neurocognitive decrements induced by CONV-RT and preserved synaptic plasticity and integrity at the electrophysiological (long-term potentiation), molecular (synaptophysin), and structural (Bassoon/Homer-1 bouton) levels in multiple brain regions.
+The benefits of FLASH-RT were also linked to reduced neuroinflammation (activated microglia) and the preservation of the cerebrovascular structure, by maintaining aquaporin-4 levels and minimizing microglia colocalized to vessels.

 Keywords